strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

 A request can travel through the Strapi backend as follows:

 1. The Strapi server receives a [request](/dev-docs/backend-customization/requests-responses#requests).
-2. The request hits a [route](/dev-docs/backend-customization/routes).
+2. The request hits [global middlewares](/dev-docs/backend-customization/middlewares) that are defined in `config/middlewares.js` and run in a sequential order.
-3. [Global middlewares](/dev-docs/backend-customization/middlewares) and [route middlewares](/dev-docs/backend-customization/routes#middlewares) control the request flow and the request itself before moving forward.
+3. The request hits a [route](/dev-docs/backend-customization/routes).<br/>By default, Strapi generates routes for all the content-types (see [REST API documentation](/dev-docs/api/rest)) that you create, and more routes can be added and configured.<br/>Routes code is found in the `src/api/(your-api-name)/(your-content-name)/routes` folders.
-4. _(optional)_ [Policies](/dev-docs/backend-customization/policies) can block access to a route.
+4. _(optional)_ Route [policies](/dev-docs/backend-customization/policies) can block access to a route and [route middlewares](/dev-docs/backend-customization/routes#middlewares) can control the request flow and the request itself before moving forward.
 5. [Controllers](/dev-docs/backend-customization/controllers) execute code once a route has been reached.
 [Services](/dev-docs/backend-customization/services) are optional, additional code that can be used to build custom logic reusable by controllers.
 6. The code executed by the controllers and services interacts with the [models](/dev-docs/backend-customization/models) that are a representation of the content data structure.
 7. The server returns a response with some data, according to the request.
 The response can travel back through controllers and middlewares before being sent.